-In this step, you will analyze data points in the analytics report and infer how the form is performing.
+In this step, you will analyze data points in the analytics report and infer how the form or document is performing.
 If it does not meet your success KPIs, you will construct hypotheses, based on data, and find possible solutions to fix the issues.
 For example:

 - If the average fill time for the form is higher than your expectation, it is possible that your form is complex for customers to understand, the form doesn't use standard terminologies, the form is too long, and so on.
 In this case, you might want to simplify the form structure and fields, rework the form design, shorten the length of the form, or add help descriptions and examples for non-standard form fields.

 - If data indicates that most customers are accessing help for a form panel, it is evident that customers are puzzled about what information to fill in.
 You might want to use alternate terminology or add some example inputs and help description for that panel.

 - If the abort or abandonment rate for a form is higher than expected, it might be due to the form taking long time to render, customers are inadvertently landing on the form, or it is too complicated.
 In this case, you may want to optimize the form description that appears in the search results, simplify the form, optimize the form for faster loading, and so on.

 Once you have analyzed these data points and arrived at a hypothesis, make the required changes in the form or the document.

 In this step, you will validate the changes you have made in the form or the document and verify if it impacts the conversion rate.

 Integration of AEM forms with Target allows creating A/B tests for adaptive forms.
 In A/B tests, you randomly present different experiences of a form to your customers in real time to know which experience works better or causes more conversions.
 Once you have significant data indicating one experience delivering better conversion than the other, you can declare that experiences as winner, and going forward, it becomes the default experience visible to all customers.